Logo-ija

 Results: The Malatya Orduzu region provided the leaves of the Morus alba L. plant used in this study.
 The resulting extract was used to create silver nanoparticles.
 The outcomes of several microscopic and spectroscopic analyses were used to evaluate the properties of silver nanoparticles.

 Conclusions: Morus alba L. leaves were used to create silver nanoparticles (Ma-AgNPs), which had a size distribution below 100 nm and a maximum absorbance of 457.92 nm.
-Ma-AgNP’s antibacterial activity was used for pathogen gram-positive and gram-negative bacteria.
+Ma-AgNP’s ntibacterial activity was used for pathogen gram-positive and gram-negative bacteria.

-Please cite this article as follows: Fırat Baran M Meşe A, Eftekhari A. Morus alba L. leaves-based silver nanoparticles for aging-related infectious diseases.
+Please cite this article as follows: Baran MF, Meşe A, Eftekhari A. <em>Morus alba</em> L. Leaves-Based Silver Nanoparticles for Aging-Related Infectious Diseases.
 Int J Aging.
-2023;1: e23. doi: 10.34172/ija.2023.e23
+2023;1(1):e23. doi: 10.34172/ija.2023.e23

 First Name